guardian/dotcom-rendering/README.md

 VSCode should prompt you to install our recommended extensions these when you open the project.

-You can also find these extensions using Command Palette (shift + cmd + P) and typing the 'Extensions: Show Recommended Extensions command' or by searching for '@recommended' in the extensions pane.
+You can also find these extensions by searching for '@recommended' in the extensions pane.

 ### Auto fix on save